-The LOST AND FOUND is located just past the cafeteria on the left.
-Students pass this area every day as they travel to lunch and still we always have a great deal of unclaimed property.
-If your student has lost something, we invite YOU to come look!!
-(Electronics are not placed in the L & F, but come to the office for safe keeping).
+The SES lost and found is located just past the cafeteria on the left.
+Students pass this area every day as they travel to lunch, and we always have a great deal of unclaimed property.
+If your student has lost something, we invite you to come look.
+(Electronics are not placed in the lost and found but come to the office for safekeeping.)